 Here are some of the questions we are commonly asked about our studios.
 If you can’t find the answer to your question here, or have any further queries please get in touch firstname.lastname@example.org

-SPACE occasionally notifies registered artists of new buildings, but you are strongly advised to check the website yourself regularly.
+SPACE occasionally notifies registered artists of new buildings, but you are strongly advised to check the website yourself regularly for available studios.

 Studio availability is hard to predict and demand is high, while your registration date may be a factor in studio allocation, artists who are proactively looking for a studio will invariably find one sooner than those who are not.
 We also take into account different factors such as type of practice, what stage you are at in your career, scale of output and urgent need eg owing to forthcoming exhibitions.